 Will local residents be hired for this project?

-Hanson and Sandersville Railroad ("SRR") want to hire as many qualified local residents as possible.
-Both companies also plan to engage with the Hancock County school system to develop a program to support the aggregate and industrial facilities in the region to help connect students to high paying jobs.
+Sandersville Railroad and Heidelberg want to hire as many qualified local residents as possible.
+Both companies also plan to engage with the Hancock County school system to develop a program to help connect students to high paying jobs in the aggregate and industrial facilities in the region.

 How will Hanson and Sandersville Railroad invest in the local community?

 Sandersville Railroad has always supported local communities in which it operates.
-As a new business in Hancock County, SRR anticipates supporting all schools in Hancock County and other local initiatives.
-SRR will support the local Chamber of Commerce and the Pine Tree Festival.
-Additionally, the increases in sales and property taxes will support local schools, as well as the city and county government.
-As the spur begins operations, SRR will continue to evaluate opportunities to support a variety of causes in Hancock County.
+As a new business in Hancock County, Sandersville Railroad anticipates supporting all schools in Hancock County and other local initiatives.
+Sandersville Railroad will support the local Chamber of Commerce and the Pine Tree Festival.
+Additionally, the increases in property taxes will support local schools, as well as the city and county government.
+As the spur begins operations, Sandersville Railroad will continue to evaluate opportunities to support a variety of causes in Hancock County.

 How many trips a day will the train take on this spur?

-The train will operate one round trip daily between the CSX Line and the Hanson Aggregates Quarry during normal business hours.
+The train will operate one round trip daily between the CSXT Line and the Hanson Aggregates Quarry during normal business hours.
 The train will travel at a maximum of 20 miles per hour.

 What hours will the train operate?